weynandk/info_threefold/docs/grid/tf_farming/v2_jsx_farmsetup.md

 # This document shows how to setup/migrate your ThreeFold Farm and 3Nodes to TF Grid 2.0 (JSX Version)
-NOTE: This guide is for experts only.
-If you need assistance please send an email to support@threefold.tech
+NOTE: This guide is for experts.
+If you need assistance contact ThreeFold support via the chat on www.threefold.io

+### Please make sure you read the  [V2 Networking Document](https://github.com/threefoldtech/zos/blob/master/docs/network/introduction.md) before you start migrating your farm/nodes.

 ## Prerequisite: Install jumpscale container